sommarskog/sql-docs/docs/database-engine/configure-windows/connect-to-the-database-engine-using-extended-protection.md

 ### Service binding

 Service binding addresses luring attacks by requiring a client to send a signed service principal name (SPN) of the  SQL Server service that the client intends to connect to.
 As part of the authentication response, the service validates that the SPN received in the packet matches its own SPN.
 If a client is lured to connect to an attacker, the client includes the attacker's signed SPN.
 The attacker can't relay the packet to authenticate to the real  SQL Server service as the client because it would include the SPN of the attacker.
 Service binding incurs a one-time, negligible cost but doesn't address spoofing attacks.
-Service Binding occurs when a client application doesn't use encryption to connect to the  SQL Server .
+Service Binding occurs when a client application doesn't use encryption to connect to the  SQL Server.

 ### Channel binding

 Channel binding establishes a secure channel (Schannel) between a client and an instance of the  SQL Server service.
 The service verifies the client's authenticity by comparing the client's channel binding token (CBT) specific to that channel with its own CBT.
 Channel binding addresses both luring and spoofing attacks.
 However, it incurs a larger runtime cost because it requires Transport Layer Security (TLS) encryption of all the session traffic.
-Channel Binding occurs when a client application uses encryption to connect to the  SQL Server , regardless of whether encryption is enforced by the client or by the server.
+Channel Binding occurs when a client application uses encryption to connect to the  SQL Server, regardless of whether encryption is enforced by the client or by the server.

 > [!WARNING]
 > SQL Server and  Microsoft  data providers for SQL Server support TLS 1.0 and SSL 3.0.
 If you enforce a different protocol (such as TLS 1.1 or TLS 1.2) by making changes in the operating system SChannel layer, your connections to SQL Server might fail.
 Make sure that you have the latest build of SQL Server to Support TLS 1.1 or TLS 1.2.
 For more information, see <https://support.microsoft.com/topic/kb3135244-tls-1-2-support-for-microsoft-sql-server-e4472ef8-90a9-13c1-e4d8-44aad198cdbe>.